gacarrillor/AutoFields/README.md

-# AutoFields (still under development)
+# AutoFields

-QGIS plugin to configure automatic vector field updates when creating or modifying features.
+QGIS plugin to configure automatic attribute updates when creating or modifying vector features.

 See detailed documentation, examples, and FAQ at GeoTux.